2020 IKF European Korfball Championship First Round

 The 2020 IKF European Korfball Championship First Round was held in Lviv, Ukraine from 1 to 3 November 2019.
 The tournament served as the first round of the 2020 IKF European Korfball Championships to be held in the Poland in 2020, with both the winner and runner-up qualifying for the 2020 IKF European Korfball B-Championship.
 Turkey and Switzerland qualified on 3 November 2019 as they won their semi-final matches against Greece and Ukraine respectively.
 Later that same day, Turkey beat Switzerland to win the tournament.

 Participating teams

 Seven teams participated in the tournament: Armenia, Belarus, Greece, Sweden, Switzerland, Turkey and Ukraine.

 Group stage

 Two groups (A and B) were drawn, four teams in group A and three teams in group B, with each team playing the other teams in their group once.
-The top two teams in these groups moved to the semi-finals, while the remaining three teams played another round-robin tournament to determine theor final overall position.
+The top two teams in these groups moved to the semi-finals, while the remaining three teams played another round-robin tournament to determine their final overall position.

 All group stage matches were played at the Palats sportu “Halychyna” in Lviv on 1 and 2 November 2019.